Orly

 Car rental40–65 min€€€FullNoneMulti-stop trips beyond Disney

-Families with young kids: the walk through Orly with a stroller, a car seat bag, and a toddler who's done with sitting still is enough of a mission before you even think about a train change — a private transfer with a child seat waiting removes one whole layer of stress.
+For families with small children, the journey through Orly carrying a stroller, a car seat bag, and a toddler who has had enough of sitting still is already a major undertaking before you even consider making a train change—having a private transfer with a child seat available gets rid of one entire source of stress.

 Groups of four or more: split a private transfer four ways and it often works out cheaper per person than four separate Magical Shuttle tickets, while giving you a single door-to-door ride instead of a shared timetable.